skilled-reflection/skilled-reflection.github.io/c12-words.md

+---
+output:
+  pdf_document: default
+  html_document: default
+---

 ## Intro

-This aim of this section
-is to transform your existing
-concept of using language
---thinking, talking, reading,
-journaling, following a recipe, etc.

-**insert fm rm**

-It boils down to two key ideas: words said (out loud or written), and understood (heard or read) are usually not what people mean.
+There are two key ideas in this chapter: words said (out loud or written), and understood (heard or read) are usually not what people mean.
 They do not reflect what people want or need.

 The gap between reality and
-idea as expressed by words,
-is only narrowed with systematic scrutiny, the process of BET (Chapter 6).
+idea is only narrowed with systematic scrutiny, the process of BET (Chapter 6).

 By engaging
 the gap between words and reality, you increase self-awareness.

 Better words mean
 more practical understanding and expectations, more complete desires, and the capacity to make a concrete plan for achieving your goals.
 This will naturally include
 healthier communication and
 more rewarding relationships.

 A community with better words has clearer idea sharing, synthesizing, developing, teaching and learning.

 ## Cognition

 A memory tasked to
 translate thoughts into
-the right words from thousands is prone to inefficiency;
+the right words from thousands is prone to inaccuracies, similarly, the incidental effects of words cannot possibly be managed while trying to understand.
-the building block of miscommunication, doubts.

-This section also
-engages problems of meaning,
-communicating,
-and how words impact
+Words have a latent impact on
 one's beliefs and behaviors.

 These effects
 are each discussed in terms of how words can be used for the better or worse.

 A habit of betting on words